HenKun/DhlIntrashipFix/README.md

 # DhlIntrashipFix

+This Fix uses the deprecated "DHL Intraship" module by Netresearch.
+There is a new module called "DHL Versenden" by the same company that is not covered by these fixes.
+They may or may not be applicable to the new module.

 **Prevents transmission of telephone number to DHL**

 Module is build upon NetResearch DHL Intraship module and prevents sending customer telephone number to DHL.